ceph/ceph/doc/dev/developer_guide/testing_integration_tests/tests-integration-testing-teuthology-workflow.rst

 built for your branch.
 Follow these steps to initiate the build process -

 #.
 Push the branch to `ceph-ci`_ repository.
 This triggers the process of
-   building the binaries.
+   building the binaries on jenkins CI.

 #.
 To confirm that the build process has been initiated, spot the branch name
    at `Shaman`_.
 Little after the build process has been initiated, the single entry with your branch name would multiply, each new entry for a different combination of distro and flavour.

 #.
-Wait until the packages are built and uploaded, and the repository offering
+Wait until the packages are built and uploaded to `Chacra`_, and the
-   them are created.
+   repository offering them are created.
 This is marked by colouring the entries for the branch name green.
 Preferably, wait until each entry is coloured green.
 Usually, it takes around 2-3 hours depending on the availability of the machines.

 .. note:: Branch to be pushed on ceph-ci can be any branch, it shouldn't necessarily be a PR branch.